We Are Veterans Helping Veterans

 Who Can I Hold Responsible?

 While the Feres Doctrine protects the military from lawsuits, manufacturers of defective or negligent products that injure a service member are not.
 Many people are not aware that our men and women in the service still have rights to lawsuits against manufacturers.
 However, there are several hurdles to overcome to successfully hold the manufacturer responsible for an injury to a person while in the service.
-An expert military aircraft crash lawyer from The Carlson Law Firm can help you overcome these hurdles.
+An expert military aircraft crash lawyer can help you overcome these hurdles.

 When contractors put a higher value on profit and quickly churning our products, they put the lives of service members at risk.